Kid Friendly Butternut Squash Soup

 What to Serve with Butternut Squash Soup

-We love this thick and creamy soup with some homemade no-knead artisan bread and an extra splash of coconut milk or heavy cream.
-A green salad is refreshing on the side, too.
+We love this thick and creamy soup with our easy homemade no-knead artisan bread and an extra splash of coconut milk or heavy cream.
+And it’s absolutely delicious topped with maple glazed pecans or pumpkin seeds.

 Creamy Butternut Squash Soup